ExistensialReset/flowmosr/README.md

 ---

+→
-To read the whole repository, if you're on https://existensialreset.github.io/flowmosr (nice colors) go to https://github.com/ExistensialReset/flowmosr
+To read the whole repository, if you're on https://existensialreset.github.io/flowmosr (with the nice colors) go to → https://github.com/ExistensialReset/flowmosr

 ---